eaton-bob/playground/misc/REFACTORING.md

 this is going to work.

-1. Each sprint the whole team, through a magical process called voting, will decide what is the next priority regarding techical debt.
+1. Each sprint the whole team, through a magical process called voting, will decide what is the next priority regarding technical debt.
 2. It will be **one** topic, not two.
 3. This topic will be written on the whiteboard.
 The rest of the ideas are wiped.
-4. At least title is update in this document.
+4. At least the title of "Current topic:" is updated in this document.
 5. Optionally, if it's needed, use this document to write down information about the task (design, etc..).
 6. In the rare case when the topic has just been fixed and there is still